J. B. Fagan: Oxford Playhouse and later years

 Fagan was persuaded by Jane Ellis, the actress who with Alfred Ballard founded the Oxford Playhouse "Red Barn" in 1923, to be its first manager.
 A misfortune occurred while his effects were being transferred from London to Oxford; the lorry caught fire at Gerrard's Cross, and his rare book collection and irreplaceable original writings were destroyed, as well as stage properties and costumes.
-His attempt to license the theatre was stymied by the University's Vice-Chancellor, Dr Lewis Farnell, who had the power to prohibit staging of plays of which he disapproved (he had banned a Grand Guignol play starring Sybil Thorndike in Oxford in 1922 and a lecture by birth-control pioneer Marie Stopes in 1923).
+His attempt to license the theatre was stymied by the university's vice-chancellor, Dr Lewis Farnell, who had the power to prohibit staging of plays of which he disapproved (he had banned a Grand Guignol play starring Sybil Thorndike in Oxford in 1922 and a lecture by birth-control pioneer Marie Stopes in 1923).
 But Fagan's supporters, including the Chancellor George Curzon, forced a partial backdown.

 His first production at the Oxford Playhouse was a restaging of Heartbreak House; Shaw was in the audience.
 Flora Robson, John Gielgud, Raymond Massey, Margaret Rutherford, Robert Donat and Tyrone Guthrie were in his company at the theatre.
 He produced The Cherry Orchard, at other theatres, to favourable reviews, popularising Anton Chekhov in Britain.
 From 16 November 1925, with Dennis Eadie, he presented Juno and the Paycock by Seán O'Casey at the Royalty Theatre.
 He staged O'Casey's The Plough followed the next year.

 At the Oxford theatre, Fagan produced Full Moon, the first play by Emlyn Williams, and gave him a role in his own play, And So to Bed (1926), based on the life of Samuel Pepys, in London.
-Fagan received little support from Oxford University or the play-going public and resigned in 1929.
+Fagan received little support from the University of Oxford or the play-going public and resigned in 1929.
 His successor was Stanford Holme, who broadened its appeal and, despite the straitened times, made it financially viable.
 Other productions in these years included Strindberg's The Spook Sonata at the Globe Theatre (1927), as well as some New York City productions.
 His own plays in this period included The Greater Love (1927) and an adaptation of The Beetle (1928).
 In 1929, he was a director of the Festival Theatre, Cambridge, where his friend Terence Gray was director.
 Fagan also produced many works for the Irish Players.

 Beginning in the 1920s, several of Fagan's plays were adapted for the cinema.
 Fagan moved to Hollywood in 1929 for the filming by Paramount of his play The Wheel as The Wheel of Life.
 Other film work included his co-adaptation of the screenplay for the 1932 film Smilin' Through, and he co-wrote Paramount's Forgotten Commandments the same year.
 His play Bella donna was filmed four times, including posthumously in 1946 (as Temptation), and a 1936 film, The Improper Duchess was based on his 1931 play of the same name.